 New research by the American Psychological Association has discovered that millennials - those born in the 1980s or 1990s, also known as Generation Y - are more stressed than previous generations.
-And this stress is taking a visible toll on many, in the form of hair loss.
+And this stress is taking a visible toll on many, in the form of hair loss

 is arguably easier than ever, but luckily there are solutions available which millennials are reportedly keen to explore.

 Hair loss in young adults

 go hand in hand and, whilst this type of shedding can often be temporary, that is not always the case.

 , tends to last no longer than six months.
 However, in men and women with a genetic predisposition it can trigger the permanent hair loss conditions Male Pattern Baldness

 It is a common misnomer that hair loss is associated with 'old age' when, in actual fact, it can start any time following puberty.
 Premature hair loss

 published a story on this phenomenon, quoting various specialists, from dermatologists to hair stylists.
 Each confirmed that they were seeing more 20-something patients than previously - both men and women.
 This is a growing trend that Belgravia's hair loss specialists

 flagship clinic in Central London.
 "Whilst the number of patients overall has increased across the age groups, many of those are men and women in their early 20s or sometimes even in their late teens.
 It has always been the case that women tended to start experiencing thinning hair later in life than men but now it is seemingly evening out, with more women coming to see us at an earlier age."

-Doclis adds, "Stress is undoubtedly a factor in many of the cases we see – whether it is telogen effluvium, androgenetic alopecia or alopecia areata.
+Doclis adds, "Stress is undoubtedly a factor in many of the cases we see whether it is telogen effluvium, androgenetic alopecia or alopecia areata.
 What many people don’t seem to be aware of, however, is that ‘stress’ can refer to the strain put on the inner workings of the body, not just the emotional stress that someone feels when they are sad or overwhelmed which tends to be what many people think of when the word ‘stress’ or ‘feeling stressed’ is mentioned.
 There are many modern issues that can contribute to physical stress, including having a diet based around convenience foods, which in some cases can cause dietary deficiencies or lead to an excessive sugar intake which has also been linked to thinning hair.
-Repeatedly staying up late checking social media is not good either – even your follicles need their rest!"
+Repeatedly staying up late checking social media is not good either even your follicles need their rest!"